Ankle Mobility: How it relates to overall joint health

 Shoulder --- Stability

 If you do proactive exercises to improve knee and lumbar stability, or hip and thoracic mobility, GREAT!
 Please continue.
-But, if you don’t address the issue of ankle mobility, you are back to square one after the athlete takes one step.
-Literally.
+But, if you don’t address the issue of ankle mobility, you are back to square one.

 Basketball players will always wear high top shoes when they play.
-That seems to be something that will never change, and that’s not necessarily a bad thing.
+That seems to be something that will never change, and is nota bad thing.
 Although, if we don’t get these athletes out of their high tops and work on proper joint function through the ENTIRE “chain”, we are going to eventually see problems.

 Here at PWSI, we have a very distinct way of training our basketball players, and attacking ankle mobility tends to be the first step.
 Don’t let your, or your young athlete’s health and performance be hindered by something as simple as ankle mobility.